cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

 The corresponding precompiled libraries are incompatible with Visual C++, because they are compiled using the `gcc` compiler tool chain embedded in Webots.

-To link these libraries with your project, their source files should be built directly in your project, exactly as the `libCppController` is linked (cf. instructions above).
+To use these libraries with your project, their source files should be built directly in your project, exactly as it's done for the `libCppController` library (cf. instructions above).

 For example, to add the `automobile library for C++`: